pguerin3/cwmrc/README.md

 [https://github.com/leahneukirchen/cwm](https://github.com/leahneukirchen/cwm)

 CWM is a floating window manager, and if configured correctly can:
+ * floats windows by default.
  * snap the floating windows into a tiling configuration.
  * support 3rd-party status bars. eg Polybar.
  * minimise the use of the mouse or touchpad. eg use the keyboard to launch applications.

 There is also a built-in application launcher, but also it's easy to add 3rd-party lanchers and status bars.